diginfo/pure-api/README.md

 Request id's that are prefixed with an underscore '_' are commands / options, and all other fields not prefixed with an underscore are data field IDs that are used in record selection / filtering.

+For security reasons, we do not publish a list of all sqlids and the data and filter fields they contain or require.

 ### Request Example

 ```javascript